iqtree/iqtree.github.io/doc/AliSim.md

 Simulating alignments with Heterotachy [(GHOST model)](Complex-Models#heterotachy-models)
 ----------------------------

-If one wants to simulate sequences based on a GHOST model with 4 classes in conjunction with the `GTR` model of DNA evolution, one should use the following command:
+If one wants to simulate sequences based on a GHOST model with 4 categories in conjunction with the `GTR` model of DNA evolution, one should first specify a multi-length tree as follows.

-TODO: an example input tree file for GHOST model
+    (A[0.067/0.151/0.562/1.269],(B[0.001/0.078/0.319/1.724],C[0.076/0.101/0.002/1.061])[0.043/0.086/0.003/0.002],D[0.002/0.136/0.002/0.001]);

+In the above file, each branch should have 4 lengths (corresponding to 4 categories of the GHOST model), which are specified in a pair of square brackets `[...]`, and separated by a slash `/`.

+Assuming that the above tree file is named `ghost_tree.nwk`,  one can simulate an alignment under GHOST model with:

-    iqtree2 --alisim ghost_alignment -m "GTR+H4{0.15,0.2,0.35,0.3}" -t ghost_tree.nwk
+    iqtree2 --alisim alignment_ghost -m "GTR+H4{0.15/0.2/0.35/0.3}" -t ghost_tree.nwk

 Here, AliSim applies the GHOST model with the weights of 0.15, 0.2, 0.35, 0.3 for the four categories, respectively.
 If the weights are ignored, AliSim will assume uniform weight distribution.

+If you want to unlink GTR parameters so that AliSim could use a GTR model (with specific parameters and frequencies) for each category, you can use `MIX{...}*H4` and specify the model parameters for each categories inside `MIX{...}` as follow:

+    iqtree2 --alisim alignment_ghost_unlink -m "MIX{GTR{2/3/4/5/6}+F{0.2/0.3/0.4/0.1},GTR{3/4/5/6/7}+F{0.3/0.2/0.4/0.1},GTR{4/5/6/7/8}+F{0.4/0.2/0.3/0.1},GTR{5/6/7/8/9}+F{0.1/0.2/0.4/0.3}}*H4{0.15/0.2/0.35/0.3}" -t ghost_tree.nwk

-Assuming that we have an input alignment `example.phy` evolving under the GHOST model with 4 classes in conjunction with the `GTR` model.
+Besides, assuming that we have an input alignment `example.phy` evolving under the GHOST model with 4 categories in conjunction with the `GTR` model.
 If one wants to simulate an alignment that mimics that input alignment, one should use the following command:

-    iqtree2 --alisim GTR_plus_H4_inference -m GTR+H4 -s example.phy
+    iqtree2 --alisim alignment_ghost_mimick -m GTR+H4 -s example.phy

-If you want to unlink GTR parameters so that AliSim could use them separately for each class, replace `+H4` by `*H4`:
+or using 	`GTR+FO*H4` instead of `GTR+H4`, if you want to unlink GTR parameters and frequencies.

-    iqtree2 --alisim GTR_time_H4_inference -m GTR*H4 -s example.phy

-If one wishes to use separate base frequencies for each class, then the `+FO` option is required:

-    iqtree2 --alisim GTR_FO_time_H4_inference -m GTR+FO*H4 -s example.phy
+    iqtree2 --alisim alignment_ghost_unlink_mimick -m GTR+FO*H4 -s example.phy

 Command reference
 =================